2026 Spark Award FAQ

 There are two types of expenses that these funds cannot support:

-1. Tuition toward completing a college degree program (creative or non-creative); and
+1) Tuition toward a college degree program; and

-2. Compensation for creative work an artist is doing as an employee of a nonprofit organization with an arts-based mission.
-We would like to ensure that organizations who receive funding from the Miller Foundation to support their staff and operations are not receiving duplicate support through this program (i.e., supporting an artist through Miller organizational support AND a Spark Award).
-Read more below in the Application Preview section of the guidelines.
+2) Compensation for work an artist is doing as an employee of a nonprofit organization with an arts-based mission.
+[We would like to ensure that organizations who receive funding from the Miller Foundation to support their staff and operations are not receiving duplicate support through this program (i.e. supporting the creation of a single work with Miller organizational support AND a Spark Award).]

 Do I have to pay taxes on the award funds?

-Yes, the IRS considers this award taxable income and as such recipients will be asked to fill out a W-9 and will receive a 1099-MISC form.
+Yes, the IRS considers these award funds taxable income.
+Award recipients will be asked to fill out a W-9 upon acceptance of the award and will receive a 1099-MISC form at the end of the tax year.
 Awardees have the option to receive funding in a single payment, quarterly or 12 monthly payments.

-Payments for this award must be made to individuals, and cannot be made out to fiscal sponsors.
+Payments for this award must only be made to individuals or single member LLCs.
+They cannot be made out to fiscal sponsors or multi-member LLCs.

 How long do I need to stay in Oregon if I receive the award?

-You should only apply if you anticipate remaining an Oregon resident for the next year.
+You should only apply if you anticipate remaining an Oregon resident for the next year or longer.

 When will I hear back about whether I've been selected for an award?